A Room With A View

 “I waited for twenty-fours,” said Sean, “The next one didn’t work out either, but for a whole different set of reasons.”

 “Something like that.
 I learned a lot.
-She had a ‘special’ wiggle,” said Sean as he peeked out the window.
+She had a ‘special’ wiggle,” said Sean, peeking out the window.
 The goons were gone.

 “Ahahahah!
 Sean, you’re alright,” said Sally, as she let her gown open a bit, “Just between you and me… I could probably show you another thing or two...”

-Sally began looking better after Sean finished his wine and she was looking even better after he finished the second glass.
+Sally began looking better after Sean finished his first glass of wine.
+She was looking even better after he finished the second.